 Revenue is recognised to the extent of the expenditure incurred by the Company plus a markup based on an arm's length margin.
+All the revenue is generated in the UK.

 Dividend Income is recognised when the Company's right to receive the amount has been established.